 MLA’s PGS program offers a variety of hands-on training experiences for small groups of like-minded producers.
 The aim of the program is to help participants improve their whole-farm performance and build knowledge and skills with the support of an expert deliverer.
 PGS packages for persistent pastures include Pasture Principles, Pasture Manipulation and Pasture Resowing.

 There are many pasture species well suited to the establishment of an improved pasture.
 Factors such as the intended purpose, suitability for the production system, the availability of inputs (financial, agronomic, human and machinery) and environmental influences should be considered as part of the selection process following pasture assessment.
-Use this list to assist in your planning.

 Successful pasture establishment (and ongoing persistence and productivity) relies on the EverGraze principles of putting the right plant in the right place for the right purpose.
 Read more about applying the EverGraze principles and find specific recommendations for your region.